-We've previously shown the connection between good engagement and culture and higher Glassdoor scores and retention rates.
+We've previously shown the connection between good engagement and culture, higher Glassdoor scores, and retention rates.
 These are important and well-validated findings that we've found repeatedly over the years.
 We wanted to extend these findings into some arguably more tangible financial and performance outcomes to quantify the ROI of employee engagement better.

 Annual share price growth and engagement

-In 2017 Culture Amp collected employee feedback from over 1,000 companies.
-Within that group we identified 70+ companies who were publicly listed and had also conducted a full census engagement survey during 2017.
-We then compared their share price growth from January 1st 2017 through December 31st 2017.
+In 2017, Culture Amp collected employee feedback from over 1,000 companies.
+Within that group, we identified 70+ companies that were publicly listed and had also conducted a full census engagement survey during 2017.
+We then compared their share price growth from January 1st, 2017, through December 31st, 2017.

 The chart below shows three key results linking Culture Amp measures to higher share price growth:

-- Higher Product Belief (belief in the products and services their company provided) had 33% higher share price growth versus lower Product Belief.
+Higher belief in the products and services (i.e., product belief) their company provided was associated with 33% higher share price growth

-Importantly, with more than 50% of the companies listed in the US, the higher performing group (Engagement and Product Belief) gained more than twice as much as Dow Jones Index (~25% in 2017).
+Importantly, with more than 50% of the companies listed in the US, the higher-performing group (Engagement and Product Belief) gained over twice as much as the Dow Jones Index (~25% in 2017).

-Linking these types of measures concurrently (i.e. using employee and share price metrics for the same year) means that we may simply be measuring how people are feeling about the current performance of their company.
+Linking these types of measures concurrently (i.e., using employee and share price metrics for the same year) means that we may simply measure how people feel about their company's current performance.

-What we were more excited to find out was whether employee feedback measures from 2017 would be linked to share price growth in 2018.
-Importantly, we wanted to see whether the effect was larger than just using 2017 share price growth to predict 2018 year to date (YTD) growth.
+We were more excited to find out whether employee feedback measures from 2017 would be linked to share price growth in 2018.
+We wanted to see whether the effect was larger than just using 2017 share price growth to predict 2018 year-to-date (YTD) growth.

-It's probably not surprising to find that better performing companies will have happier people in the short term.
+It's probably not surprising that better-performing companies will have happier people in the short term.

-However, what this data suggests is that employee perceptions are strong lead indicators of important future outcomes.
-Whether they cause this, or are just lead indicators, or some combination of the two, is the next most interesting question.
-Myself and the team at Culture Amp are looking forward to solving this with our community and customers.
+However, this data suggests that employee perceptions are strong lead indicators of important future outcomes.
+Whether they cause this or are lead indicators or some combination of the two is the next most interesting question.
+The team and I at Culture Amp look forward to solving this with our community and customers.